beruuuuu/beruuuuu/README.md

 <div>
   <img src="https://github.com/user-attachments/assets/3124b6a1-9fbd-4db0-b409-f598394360b6" align="right" title="hush!
 Yui is coding... | Credit: MadSkillz art" width="400" height="230"></img>
   <p align="left">My name is Bernardo Morcelli, I am 22 years old IT student from São Paulo, Brazil.
-Passionate about physics, I completed three years of a Bachelor’s degree but decided to switch to CS field..
+Passionate about physics, I completed three years of a Bachelor’s degree but decided to switch to CS field.
   I am always on the lookout for new projects to work on and new people to collaborate with.
 Do check out my repositories and feel free to reach out.
   </p>
 </div>